dukeofharen/httplaceholder/docs/docs.md

 # Response writers

 If a request succeeds and a stub is found, the configured response will be returned.
 There are several "response writers" within HttPlaceholder which can be used to arrange your response.
-These will be explained on this page.
+These will be explained in this paragraph.

 ## Response body